Obama Dog Sunny Bites White House Guest On Face

 Sunny, the Obama family Portuguese Water Dog, bit the face of a family friend earlier this week when she went to give the dog a kiss.
-The eighteen year old was visiting the family, and required stitches as a result of the bite that was just under her eye.
+The 18-year-old was visiting the family, and required stitches as a result of the bite that was just under her eye.
 Sunny is the Obama family’s second Portuguese Water Dog, and follows Bo.

-As the Obamas prepare to move out of the White House, and into the Washington, D.C. neighborhood of Kalorama, they will be taking Bo and Sunny with them, says the Inquisitr.
-While the family is staying in Washington D.C. to allow Sasha to finish school at Sidwell Friends, they have also bought a house in California, and a piece of property in Hawaii.
+As the Obamas prepare to move out of the White House, and into the Washington, D.C., neighborhood of Kalorama, they will be taking Bo and Sunny with them, says the Inquisitr.
+While the family is staying in Washington, D.C., to allow Sasha to finish school at Sidwell Friends, they have also bought a house in California, and a piece of property in Hawaii.

 Can make this stuff up.
 Innocent White child visits WH (why?) is attacked by Obama's dog. https://t.co/fAdtc3H3jP